South Carolina Gamecocks football under Steve Spurrier: 2012 season

 South Carolina had a 2012 recruiting class that was ranked No. 16 by 247Sports, No. 19 by On3, and No. 19 by Rivals.com.
 The Gamecocks lost six players to the 2012 NFL draft.
 Notable departures included Stephon Gilmore, Melvin Ingram, and Alshon Jeffery, while notable incoming players included Mike Davis (Note: Not to be confused with the Gamecock running back who played under Spurrier from 2005 to 2008, also named Mike Davis.) and Shaq Roland.
 Roland, a wide receiver, was South Carolina's fourth consecutive Mr. Football recruit.
-Strength and conditioning coach Craig Fitzgerald left to take the same position at Penn State; he was replaced by Joe Connolly.
 Offensive line coach Shawn Elliott and receivers coach Steve Spurrier Jr. were both promoted to co-offensive coordinator.
 Athletic director Eric Hyman left to take the same position at Texas A&M; he was replaced by Ray Tanner.
 Hyman left an athletic department with much-improved finances and football facilities.
 South Carolina started ranked No. 9, the highest preseason ranking in program history until then, and tied for the twelfth best preseason odds to win the national championship.

-The Gamecocks started the season with a "big scare" against Vanderbilt, barely defeating the "scrappy" Commodores on the road by four points.
-Starting quarterback Connor Shaw also bruised his throwing shoulder, replaced by sophomore Dylan Thompson.
-The first home game, against East Carolina, was notable for several reasons.
-Before defeating the Pirates by nearly forty points, South Carolina opened a new $30 million tailgating area, started having its players walk through the crowd to the stadium, and turned on a new $6.5 million 36-by-124-foot video board.
-Next, the Gamecocks defeated UAB by more than six touchdowns, with Shaw reinjuring his throwing shoulder, running back Marcus Lattimore setting the school record for career touchdowns, and the defense still not having yet allowed a red zone touchdown.
-South Carolina opened conference play with routs over Missouri and Kentucky, with Shaw reclaiming the starting quarterback position and Lattimore adding more touchdowns to his record.
-The sixth game was a home contest against No. 6 Georgia, their first ranked opponent and the site of College GameDay.
-Against the Bulldogs, in front of a record crowd at Williams–Brice Stadium, the Gamecocks again dominated.
+The Gamecocks started the season with a "big scare" against Vanderbilt, barely defeating the Commodores on the road by four points.
+Before defeating East Carolina in their first home game, South Carolina started a new tradition of having its players walk through the crowd to the stadium and turned on the SEC's new third-largest video board.
+The Gamecocks next defeated UAB at home, with Lattimore breaking the school record for career touchdowns.
+Shaw led South Carolina to its first ever win against new conference rival Missouri with twenty straight completions, the second most in SEC history at the time.
+Trailing Kentucky at halftime on the road, the Gamecocks "rallied" for a convincing second half comeback victory.
+Hosting No. 6 Georgia, College GameDay, and a record crowd at Williams–Brice Stadium, the Gamecocks again won convincingly.
 It was the first win in a meeting of top-ten teams in program history, and the third consecutive win over Georgia was also a school record.
-By this point, South Carolina was on a school-record ten-game winning streak, had mostly dominated, and were ranked No. 3 in the country, the second highest ranking in school history.
+By this point, South Carolina was on a school-record ten-game winning streak, had mostly dominated this season, and were ranked No. 3 in the country, the second highest ranking in program history.